 Vertical relationships are links between trading partners.
+To understand the importance of trade partner relationships, note that the lion's share of value sold by most enterprises to their customers is obtained through procurement of parts and services from suppliers.
+And, naturally, the product or service generated by any commercial enterprise, after adding their own value to that purchased from suppliers, has to be sold to customers.
+Thus, on the procurement side commercial enterprises interact with a network of material and part suppliers and an array of service providers.
+On the sales side they interact with distributors, customers, and other service providers.
+The management of these relationships is of prime importance, especially as firms move away from vertical integration and increasingly outsource many functions and stages of production.
 The ultimate examples of vertical clusters are those created by a single "channel master," such as "Toyota City" or the cluster of aviation suppliers servicing Boeing in Everett, Washington.
 As an example of the wider economic effect of such a channel master, consider Shain's (2009) description of the impact of the BMW plant in Greer, South Carolina.
-It employs 5,000 workers, yet it supports over 23,000 jobs in the state, as many suppliers decided to co-locate around Greer.
+It employs 5,000 workers, yet it supports over 23,000 jobs in the state, as many suppliers decided to colocate around Greer.